CFE 640: INEQUALITY & INTERGROUP RELATIONS IN EDUCATION

 This course examines theory, research, and practice important for intergroup relations in education, within the context of racial, ethnic, and class inequalities in broader U.S. society.

-The 50th anniversary of Brown vs. Board of Education, and recent court cases reviewing affirmative action and integration policies, have focused attention on social science research that re-examines and supports the need for, and broader impact of, racial and ethnic diversity across levels of education.
-In this course, students will critically engage examples from this growing body of research, including work on:
+Past and ongoing court cases reviewing affirmative action and integration policies have focused attention on social science research that re-examines and supports the need for, and broader impact of, racial and ethnic diversity across levels of education.
+In this course, students will critically engage examples from this extensive body of research, including work on:

 - Contemporary forms of racism; associated ideologies and systems of power and privilege; multi-level processes of discrimination and stereotyping in education